iDoka/awesome-canbus/README.md

 * [**cantools**](https://github.com/eerimoq/cantools) - CAN BUS tools in Python.
 * [**python-can**](https://github.com/hardbyte/python-can) - CAN package provides controller area network support for Python developers.
-* [strym](https://github.com/jmscslgroup/strym) - real time CAN data logging and visualization tool to work with USB-CAN Interface.
+* [strym](https://github.com/jmscslgroup/strym) - Real time CAN data logging and visualization tool to work with USB-CAN Interface.
 * [canviewer](https://github.com/tsabelmann/canviewer) - GUI program that allows the inspection of incoming can-bus messages, either from recorder can-bus data or live data.
 * [can4python](https://github.com/caran/can4python) - A package for handling CAN bus signals on Linux SocketCAN.
 Useful for showing the contents of KCD files (also those converted from DBC files).
 * [Python-Vector-CANoe](https://github.com/hmq2018/Python-Vector-CANoe) -  Control Vector CANoe API by Python.
 * [CanCat](https://github.com/atlas0fd00m/CanCat) - Swiss army knife of CAN often used in cars and building automation, etc.
-* [Pyfuzz_can](https://github.com/bhass1/pyfuzz_can) - may be used in research to inject messages into a truck and cause acceleration, cluster spoofing, and degrade brake performance.
+* [Pyfuzz_can](https://github.com/bhass1/pyfuzz_can) - May be used in research to inject messages into a truck and cause acceleration, cluster spoofing, and degrade brake performance.
 * [Robotell-USB-CAN-Python](https://github.com/nopnop2002/Robotell-USB-CAN-Python) - Python program for Robotell USB-CAN Adapter.
-* [python-socketcan-monitor](https://github.com/P1kachu/python-socketcan-monitor) - script to display data from a CAN bus over network interfaces.
+* [python-socketcan-monitor](https://github.com/P1kachu/python-socketcan-monitor) - Script to display data from a CAN bus over network interfaces.
 * [CanoPy](https://github.com/tbruno25/canopy) - A python gui used to visualize and plot message payloads in real time.

 ### UDS